skylight1/AndroidWearNotifications/README.md

 https://developer.android.com/training/wearables/apps/packaging.html

-Note in Eclipse you'll need to do this (you'll have 2 projects) in AS (Android Studio) you don't need to unless you have prepaid apps - the workaround at this time is here:
+Note in Eclipse you'll need to do manually do this (you'll have 2 projects) in AS (Android Studio) you don't need to unless you have prepaid apps - the workaround at this time is here:

 http://android-developers.blogspot.com/2014/07/update-on-android-wear-paid-apps.html